quicwg/base-drafts/draft-ietf-quic-transport.md

 to return that token, it proves to the server that it received the token.

-During the processing of the cryptographic handshake messages from a client, TLS will request that the transport make a decision about whether to proceed based on the information it has.
-TLS will provide the transport with any token that was provided by the client.
-For an initial packet, the transport can decide to abort the connection, allow it to proceed, or request address validation.
+During the processing of the cryptographic handshake messages from a client, TLS will request that QUIC make a decision about whether to proceed based on the information it has.
+TLS will provide QUIC with any token that was provided by the client.
+For an initial packet, QUIC can decide to abort the connection, allow it to proceed, or request address validation.

-If the transport decides to request address validation, it provides the cryptographic handshake with a token.
+If QUIC decides to request address validation, it provides the cryptographic handshake with a token.
 The contents of this token are consumed by the server that generates the token, so there is no need for a single well-defined format.
-A token could include information about the claimed client address (IP and port), and any other supplementary information the server will need to validate the token in the future.
+A token could include information about the claimed client address (IP and port), a timestamp, and any other supplementary information the server will need to validate the token in the future.

 The cryptographic handshake is responsible for enacting validation by sending the address validation token to the client.
-A legitimate client will include a copy of the token when they attempt to continue the handshake.
-The cryptographic handshake extracts the token then asks the transport a second time whether the token is acceptable.
-In response, the transport can either abort the connection or permit it to proceed.
+A legitimate client will include a copy of the token when it attempts to continue the handshake.
+The cryptographic handshake extracts the token then asks QUIC a second time whether the token is acceptable.
+In response, QUIC can either abort the connection or permit it to proceed.

 A connection MAY be accepted without address validation - or with only limited validation - but a server SHOULD limit the data it sends toward an unvalidated